-The most commonly used avenue by dissenting shareholders in goingprivate transactions in Japan is the exercise of a shareholder appraisal right.
-For example, the Companies Act provides appraisal rights to a shareholder who opposes a squeeze-out using a 'shares subject to call' (see question 1) in either the case of a reverse share split or a Demand for Sale of Shares.
+The most commonly used avenue by dissenting shareholders in going-private transactions in Japan is the exercise of a shareholder appraisal right.
+For example, the Companies Act provides appraisal rights to a shareholder who opposes a squeeze-out using a reverse share split or a demand for sale of shares.
 By exercising appraisal rights, dissenting shareholders may require an issuing company to repurchase its shares at a fair value.
-The law also requires the issuing company to pay interest on the appraisal value of shares at a rate equal to 6 per cent per annum, payable on the period from the date of closing of the going-private transaction in connection with minority squeeze out under a Demand for Sale of Shares or the date of 60 days after the effective date of reverse share split to the date of payment for the relevant shares.
+The law also requires the issuing company to pay interest on the appraisal value of shares at a rate equal to 6 per cent per annum, payable on the period from the date of closing of the goingprivate transaction in connection with minority squeeze out under a demand for sale of shares or the date of 60 days after the effective date of reverse share split to the date of payment for the relevant shares.
 Dissenting shareholders who exercise appraisal rights may negotiate the price of the shares to be repurchased by the company, however, if dissenting shareholders and the issuing company fail to reach an agreement, such dissenting shareholders may make a petition to a court to decide the price for the shares to be purchased by the company.